-But as more and more companies are taking advantage of producing videos that support the business, many still don’t have a good system for hosting these videos.
+But as more and more companies are taking advantage of producing videos that support the business, many still don’t have a good system for securely sharing these videos for easy on-demand viewing.

-YouTube and Vimeo are often the first video hosting platforms that businesses look to for storing and sharing video content.
+YouTube and Vimeo are often the first video platforms that professionals look to for sharing video content.
 And there are certainly a few reasons why YouTube or Vimeo could be a reasonable place to start:

 A quick search of YouTube for “internal meeting” returns a remarkable 883,000 results.
 Even if we assume that 95% of those are fairly benign, that would still leave some 44,000 videos that likely weren’t intended to be findable.
 One would hope that nothing confidential from your own company has been shared publicly, but the very real possibility should give every business pause.